timcast725/flex-vfl/moco_align_uniform/README.md

 # Flexible Vertical Federated Learning

-This directory builds off of the Momentum Contrast (MoCo) with Alignment and Uniformity Losses to simulate a vertical federated learning setting, and run Flex-VFL: [github.com/SsnL/moco_align_uniform](https://github.com/SsnL/moco_align_uniform).
+This directory builds off of the [Momentum Contrast (MoCo) with Alignment and Uniformity Losses repo](https://github.com/SsnL/moco_align_uniform) to simulate a vertical federated learning setting and run Flex-VFL.

 ## Running Flex-VFL with the ModelNet40 dataset and ImageNet dataset